 These plots show a conceptual sketch of estuarine salinity structure (top) and tidally averaged circulation (bottom).
 The salinity structure is just an idealized version of the observations from many estuaries, like the five we plotted above.
 The "circulation" shows that deep water is being pulled in from the ocean, and gradually rises up to join river water and flow back out to sea near the surface.
 The transports of these three flows are given by Qin, QR and Qout which are volume transports (cubic meters per second).

 The circulation shown above is "tidally averaged" meaning that it is what we find after averaging over several tidal cycles.
 The tidal currents are often very strong, like 1 m/s sloshing back and forth, whereas the tidally averaged currents may be much smaller, like 0.1 m/s.
 What makes the tidally averaged currents so important it that they are persistent, always pulling deep water into the estuary, and sending surface water out.

-An example of an observation of the estuarine exchange flow is shown above.
+An example observation of the estuarine exchange flow is shown here.
 This shows tidally averaged currents versus depth at Admiralty Inlet, at the seaward end of Puget Sound.
 The negative currents in deeper water are the inflow, and the positive currents near the surface are the outflow.
-The profiles show greater exchange flow neap tides when there are weaker tidal current.
-This is becasue the water is less turbulent then, and so there is less effective friction acting on the currents.
+The profiles show greater exchange flow during neap tides when there are weaker tidal current.
+This is because the water is less turbulent then, and so there is less effective friction acting on the currents.
 These observations are from: Geyer, W. R., and G. A. Cannon, 1982: Sill processes related to deep water renewal in a fjord.
 J. Geophys.
-Res., 87, 7985–7996, a classic paper.
+Res., 87, 7985-7996, a classic paper.

 To learn more about the physics of the exchange flow here are couple of places to start: